namikazebadri/PIPTestLib/README.md

 # Python Library

-This project consists of code for creating minimal python and deploying it to Pypi and Gemfury.
+This project consists of code for creating minimal python library and deploying it to Pypi.

 ## Running Unit Test